-Elizabeth works as a political economist at the University of Technology Sydney, and is the UTS Student Ombud (2019-2021).
-Her latest research projects are on: neoliberalism and anti-politics; climatic heat stress and work; and, the deaths of 35 workers when the West Gate Bridge collapsed in 1970.
-Her book How Labour Built Neoliberalism was released this year (2019) with Brill’s Studies in Critical Social Sciences series.
+Elizabeth is as a political economist and political sociologist at the University of Technology Sydney, and is the UTS Student Ombud (2019-2021).
+Her latest research projects are on: neoliberalism and anti-politics; heat stress, climate change and work; and, the deaths of 35 workers when the West Gate Bridge collapsed in 1970.
+Her book How Labour Built Neoliberalism was released in 2019 with Brill’s Studies in Critical Social Sciences series (Paperback: Haymarket Oct 2019).

 Elizabeth is the 2019 and inaugural Dr A M Hertzberg fellow at the NSW State Library, and an Associate of the Centre for Future Work at The Australia Institute.
 She is on the Editorial Collective of the Journal of Working Class Studies.
 She was co-convenor of The Australian Sociological Association’s 'Work, Employment and Social Movements' thematic group (2017-2019), and the Sociology of Economic Life Group (2014-2016).
 In 2013 she held a WZB/Sydney Fellowship at the Social Science Research Centre Berlin.
 Prior to her PhD, Elizabeth worked as an investigator for the NSW Ombudsman, in research and policy for a number of universities and non-government organisations, and as an advisor to a member of the NSW Parliament.